 - Chinese long donut sliced

 - Place the cooked turkey carcass with the meat and bones (or raw turkey leg quarter) into the Instant Pot.

 - Add in the sliced ginger and garlic.
 Season with salt and pepper.
 Give it a stir.

 - Press the PORRIDGE function (or manually set to HIGH PRESSURE for 20 minutes).
 Allow the Instant Pot to naturally release pressure without releasing the steam valve.

 - Carefully remove the turkey bones and meat from the Instant Pot.
 Using tongs or two forks, remove the turkey meat from the bones, shred the meat and return to the pot.

-- Give the turkey congee a stir and taste.
-Add more salt if needed.
-If the consistency is too thick, add a little water to thin it out.
-If the consistency is too thin, press the SAUTE function and let the congee boil for a few minutes.
+- Tip: If the consistency is too thick, add a little water to thin it out.
+If the consistency is too thin, press the SAUTE function and let the congee boil for a few minutes, until to your desired consistency.
 Turn the Instant Pot off.

 - Ladle into bowls and garnish with extra turkey meat, a drizzle of sesame oil, green onions and serve with Chinese long donut if desired.
 Serve immediately.